prateekchoudhary/omniauth-google-oauth2/README.md

-# OmniAuth Google OAuth2 Strategy for google apps
+# OmniAuth Google OAuth2 Strategy for Google Apps

 Strategy to authenticate with Google via OAuth2 in OmniAuth, for multiple google apps acocunt